Ramdhanu: Cast

-Casting

-Shiboprosad Mukherjee’s acting career began in the year 1997 with director Kumar Shahani ‘Char Adhyay’ (Four Chapters).
-His next two films were with director Rituparno Ghosh, Dahan (Crossfire) in 1998 and Bariwali (The Landlady or The Lady of the House) in the year 2000, His next film was Jamai no.1 in 1998 with Nitish Roy, followed by Anup Singh Batala’s Ekti Nadir Naam (The Name of a River) in 2002.
-He then turned into actor – director in the films Accident in 2012 and Muktodhara in 2012 directed by Nandita Roy and himself.
-Rachna Banerjee is a popular actress in Oriya and Bengali Film Industry.
-She has done many films in Oriya, Bengali, Hindi, Telugu, Tamil and Kannada languages.
-Her acting career began in 1994.
-She has acted opposite legendary actors like Amitabh Bachchan in the Hindi film Sooryavansham and Mithun Chakraborty in Oriya and Bengali films.

-Gargi Roychowdhury, a popular actress of the Bengali screen, began her career as a theatre artist in 1995 with Bohurupee Theatre Group.
-Her first television work was in 1996 with Rituporno Ghosh’s Bahanno Episodes.
-During that time she has also been a newscaster and radio artist.
-She has been the brand ambassador for many national and international companies.

 Box office

 After a decent 70% opening on 6 June, 'Ramdhanu' steadily attracted an audience, eventually settling for a 100% occupancy across theatres.
 While weekday collections rarely dropped below 70%, the weekends roared back to a near 100% occupancy.
 At Priya in south Kolkata, which had a single show, the collections crossed Rs 4.6 lakh in the very first week.
 Made on a budget of Rs 75 lakh, the film opened to a bumper response in the city, notching up more than Rs 70 lakh by the 3rd weekend and in turn, emerged as the most profitable film of the year so far.
 It eventually ran for 7 weeks in the direct centers of the city after which it continued for 2 more weeks in the shifted centers.

 Response

 The film received a good response from the audience.
 The actors' performances were credited highly.
 The film also did well in the box-office, especially when it was released with another star studded Bengali film, Game.
 Quoting the Times of India review, "Ramdhanu is a family drama with a touch of innocence and simplicity that will make you want to watch it again."